Sebastianhju/Runeterra-5e/2.0/Legendary.md

 - Wonderous Item
 - Attunement

+**Charges**: This item has 6 charges and regains all charges when you finish a long rest.

+**Recharge**: Whenever you expend a spell slot, this item regains charges equal to half the spells level rounded up.

+**Haste:** Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

-**Safeguard**: Once a round whenever you are about to take damage, safeguard activates and negates all damage taken.
-Once used it cannot be used again until 30 seconds pass.
-As long as safeguard is off cooldown, your spells deal 2d6 additional cold damage.
+**Safeguard**: Whenever you are about to take damage while safeguard is not activated, *safeguard* activates and consumes 3 charges, if possible, to half all the damage you take until the start of your turn.

-**Mana**: You gain +10 maximum mana

-**Haste**: The cooldown of your items and runes are reduced with 6 seconds.
+**Mana**: You gain a spell slot of a level equal to half your proficiency bonus and a spell slots of a spell level equal to your proficiency bonus.

 _You get +3 to your spell attack and spell save dc_